CS5008-khoury-lionelle/hw02/instructions/README.md

 4. Exceeds  (MG)
    * At least 3 commits
    * All values stored on the heap are properly freed
-   * Complete test coverage in tests.c (including multiple tests for every function that returns a values, and edge cases checked)
+   * Complete test coverage in tests.c (including multiple tests for every function that returns a value, and edge cases checked)
    * Code documented properly (including explaining tests)
    * README.md questions answered correctly